Nuestman/udrive-lms/docs/quiz-engine.md

 4. Answers questions with navigation controls
 5. Submits quiz when complete
 6. Views detailed results and score
-7. If passing score met, "Mark as Complete" button appears
+7. If the passing score is met, a completion toggle appears
-8. Student clicks to mark quiz as completed in progress
+8. Student clicks `Mark as Complete` to record the pass (button switches to `Mark as Incomplete` for reversal)

 ### 3. Quiz Retake Flow
 ```